-And still he didn’t want to give the flag up.
-Witnesses said that William held on to the flag until he made it back to the regiment’s temporary barracks.
+And still, he didn’t want to give the flag up.
+Witnesses said that William held on to the flag until he returned to the regiment’s temporary barracks.

 The flag never touched the ground.

 William was promoted to sergeant after this battle.
-37 years later he received the Medal of Honor.
-The first African American to receive the honor.
+Thirty-seven years later, he received the Medal of Honor, the first African American to receive the honor.

 After the war, William returned home to New Bedford, Massachusetts.
 He took a job maintaining the city’s streetlights.
-And then he delivered mail for 32 years.
+And then he delivered mail for thirty-two years.